ms337/ms337/README.md

 I like building things and learning at the intersection of hard sciences and product/technology.

-- 🔭 I’m currently working on an app to take new photos of users, without really taking photos of users.
+- 🔭 I’m currently working on a "TikTok for education and lifeskills" app called Cato which is in closed beta here: https://testflight.apple.com/join/K6efzw2s.

+  The app leverages gamification techniques and our learned behaviour of being addicted to content feeds to make learning frictionless.
+Reach out if you want to try the app out or contribute to development!

 - 🌱 I’m currently learning Abstract Algebra, program design from SICP, and learning theory in ML.